amymariag/NotionMail/README.md

 Download or clone the NotionMail project and change into its folder (cd NotionMail).

-Install its dependencies by running npm install.
+Install its dependencies by running

+npm install

 In the project root, create a file called .env and add two lines:

 APIKEY=<your Notion integration secret>
 DATABASEID=<your Notion database ID>

-Start the CLI with node notionmail.js.
+Start the CLI with

+node notionmail.js